Jess Ainscough wasn’t just The Wellness Warrior – she was a freedom fighter.

 The vision of my dearest colleague Dr. Nat Kringoudis, Healthtalks TV became a phenomenon, and to this day I am still in awe of the impact it had – and still has.
 Like a great green smoothie, HT quenched the insatiable thirst of a collectively conscious audience.

 When Jess asked me to cater for her wedding to her beloved Tallon, I had to accept.
 Uncertain whether I would actually be in Australia, I mentally plotted out 2015 so I could deliver on my promise.
 Sadly that day will not come.

-As time unveils the secrets of Jess’ somewhat early departure, our united sadness will morph into joy as we embrace the opportunity we had to witness a real-life saint amongst our mortal midst.
+As time unveils the secrets of Jess’ somewhat early departure, our united sadness will morph into joy as we embrace the opportunity we had to witness a real-life saint in our mortal midst.
 We will recognize that her ascension was motivated by love and not death, by connection and not disintegration.

 Today I wandered the winter streets of Berlin, I am here to deliver a speech at the Healing Summit 2015, thinking about Jess.
 My mind and heart drifted to the sense that angels were sewing on her wings and allowing her to fly – with both arms joyfully intact.